12 Secret Websites to Make Money People Quietly Use in 2026

 It’s not just for gamers anymore, as there are successful streamers in art, music, and even just chatting.

-In numbers, what’s even more surprising is, nearly 70% of Twitch viewers are young people, between 18 and 34 years old, and many of these viewers don’t spend much time on other social media platforms.
+In numbers, what’s even more surprising is that nearly 70% of Twitch viewers are young people, between 18 and 34 years old, and many of these viewers don’t spend much time on other social media platforms.

 So yes, as we can see, Twitch is a unique place with a unique audience.